gitter-badger/CLOUD-ATLAS/README.md

 If you have sparetime for coding the six pinned repositories on https://github.com/worldpeaceenginelabs/, i promise you get

 - A collective computer.
-The more users the Cloud Atlas has, the better the network quality.
+The more users the Cloud Atlas has, the better the overall life quality.

 - A universal library with gaps but options to fill the gaps and connect the dots.
 Interdisciplinary.
-The more users the library has, the better the network quality.
+The more users the library has, the better the information quality.

 - A social network for good deeds in every area from private to private or private to business or vice versa and around.
-The more users the social network has, the better the network quality.
+The more users the social network has, the better the improvement rate.

 - An interactive P2P TV Channel, showing people become famous with doing good deeds.
-The more users watching, the better the network quality.
+The more users watching, the better the streaming quality.

 - True P2P back-end for your next startup business idea, up and running in 60min at no cost.
 The more users your app has, the better the network quality.

 - A distributed, global map tile server, for free access to a map tile API for Your next location based application.
-The more users using maps, the better the network quality.
+The more users using maps, the better the zoom in speed and the updates of maps.

 - Nonprofitasaservice, pushing you to transform your idea into a non-profit business, which doesnt mean you cant do profit... (strong misconception about non-profit.
 Just the purpose is different, but not the methods.
 Of course you are allowed to make a profit, but for the good.)
 The more users your business has, the better the network quality.